Skip to content

 French Consulting Firm

-A Paris-based management consultancy opened a branch office in Oman to serve Omani government contracts.
-The branch structure let them operate under their existing French corporate identity.
+A Paris-based management consultancy opened a branch office in Oman to serve Omani government contracts, operating under their existing French corporate identity.

 Visa Options After Company Formation